mlundine/rasterguru/README.md

 # Setup

+Download this repository, unzip it anywhere on your PC.
+Or use git to clone it.

 To run in Anaconda, the requirements are python 3.7, pyqt5, gdal, pandas, simplekml, scikit-learn, opencv-python, numpy, matplotlib, pykml.

 Open up Anaconda prompt or terminal and cd to the rasterguru directory.